 Investing is a delicate balancing act, weighing the good news against the bad.
 Fortunately, for most of the last year and a half, we didn’t hear a lot of really damaging news.
 Unfortunately, that has changed recently and escalated this past week.
 Investors usually can handle one challenge fairly effectively, but when the pace of […]

 TV Interview: Derek Amey with Frank Coletta from WJAR/Channel 10: Who…..or What is to Blame For the Recent Market Volatility?February 27, 2018 1:26 pm

-Building on his most recent blog, Derek Amey spoke with WJAR’s Frank Coletta about this year’s unprecedented election and how markets could react to the transition of power.
+Building on his February 6th blog, Derek Amey spoke with WJAR’s Frank Coletta on Facebook Live to discuss the sudden burst in market volatility.

 The Supreme Court back in 1919 found that while the freedom of speech is protected under the First Amendment, it does not however protect “dangerous speech.”
 The definition of dangerous speech being purposely vague.
 An example was provided by Supreme Court Justice Oliver Wendell Holmes in which he said “falsely shouting fire in a theater […]